MRScheid/Wearable-Data-Affective-State-Classifier-Project/README.md

 # Wearable Data Affective State Classifier

 In this project I have built a multi-class emotional affect classifier in Python using a 3-layer long short-term memory (LSTM) recurrent neural network trained on wearable data.
-The classifier predicts three states of affect – baseline, stress and amusement using the wearable data.
+The classifier predicts three states of affect--baseline, stress and amusement using the wearable data.
 To accomplish this, I downloaded and used a publicly available dataset for WEarable Stress and Affect Detection (WESAD), available here:

 https://archive.ics.uci.edu/ml/datasets/WESAD+%28Wearable+Stress+and+Affect+Detection%29#

 WESAD is a multimodal dataset that includes physiological and motion data along with self-reports of the subjects affect.
 The following physiological sensor modalities were measured from the wrist and/or chest of each subject: blood volume pulse, electrocardiogram, electrodermal activity, electromyogram, respiration, body temperature, and three-axis acceleration.
 Self-reports of the subjects affect were obtained using several established questionnaires.

-Here in this project I use a subset of these modalities -- accelerometer data, temperature data (skin temperature), and electrodermal activity to classify affective state.
+Here in this project I use a subset of these modalities--accelerometer data, temperature data (skin temperature), and electrodermal activity to classify affective state.

 ## File Organization and Function